 The Company's backlog is applicable to its sales of systems and services.
-At September 30, 2022, the backlog was \$11.7 billion, of which \$11.1 billion was attributable to the field business.
+At September 30, 2023, the backlog was \$13.6 billion, of which \$12.1 billion was attributable to the building solutions (field) business.
 The backlog amount outstanding at any given time is not necessarily indicative of the amount of revenue to be earned in the upcoming fiscal year.

-At September 30, 2022, remaining performance obligations were \$17.5 billion, which is \$5.8 billion higher than the Company's backlog of \$11.7 billion.
+At September 30, 2023, remaining performance obligations were \$19.6 billion, which is \$6.0 billion higher than the Company's backlog of \$13.6 billion.
 Differences between the Company's remaining performance obligations and backlog are primarily due to the following:

-- Remaining performance obligations include large, multi-purpose contracts to construct hospitals, schools and other governmental buildings, which are services to be performed over the building's lifetime with average initial contract terms of 25 to 35 years for the entire term of the contract versus backlog which includes only the lifecycle period of these contracts which approximates five years; - Remaining performance obligations exclude certain customer contracts with a term of one year or less and contracts that are cancelable without substantial penalty versus backlog which includes short-term and cancelable contracts; and - Remaining performance obligations include the full remaining term of service contracts with substantial termination penalties versus backlog which includes one year for all outstanding service contracts.
+- Remaining performance obligations include large, multi-purpose contracts including services to be performed over the initial term of the building contract (typically 25 to 35 years) versus backlog which includes only the lifecycle period of the contract (approximately five years); - Remaining performance obligations exclude certain customer contracts with a term of one year or less and contracts that are cancellable without substantial penalty versus backlog which includes short-term and cancellable contracts; and - Remaining performance obligations include the full remaining term of service contracts with substantial termination penalties versus backlog which includes one year for all outstanding service contracts.

-The Company will continue to report backlog as it believes it is a useful measure of evaluating the Company's operational performance and relationship to total orders.
+The Company believes backlog is a useful measure of evaluating the Company's operational performance and relationship to total orders.